tysonvonnbeck/RandomPWgen/README.md

 Once your criteria has been set, click the Generate Password button and a randomly generated password will be created in the text area.

 ##### COPY TO CLIPBOARD
-Use the Copy to Clipboard button to copy your randomly generated password to your clipboard so that you can paste it elsewhere.
+Use the Copy to Clipboard button to copy your randomly generated password to your clipboard so that you can paste it elsewhere for safe keeping.
-(only works with macs and pcs.
-Does not work with traditional wooden clipboards)

 ![screenshot](/images/RPG.png)